anonymous-himalayas/anonymous-himalayas/README.md

 # Hi there 👋

 ## My name is Himal Malik and I am passionate about using the power of data to help others.
-Check out my [website](https://anonymous-himalayas.github.io)!

 I am currently a senior at UCI studying Data Science.
 Feel free to contact me on my [LinkedIn](https://www.linkedin.com/in/himal-malik-data-sci/) or my [email](mailto:himalm100@gmail.com)!